-Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non- Executive Directors and Independent Directors.
-The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.
+Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
+There were no changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.